 Hokusai even had an influence on famous artists like Van Gogh and Claudet Manet.

 Mount Fuji is a great sacred symbol of beauty and national identity, the main protagonist of Hokusai's 36 paintings.
-The magnificent Mount Fuji is designed small in the background in contrast to the Big Waves.
+The magnificent Mount Fuji is drawn small in the background in contrast to the Big Waves.

-The 3 boats
+the 3 boats

 Three boats rubbed by the big waves are drawn on the screen.
 This boat was a oshiokuri-bune used to transport live fish at that time.